-The economic model of social responsibility holds that society will benefit most when business is left alone to produce and market profitable goods.
-The socioeconomic model places emphasis not only on profits but also on the impact of business decisions on society.
-(See Table 2.3.)
+The economic model of social responsibility holds that society will benefit most when business is left alone to produce and market profitable products that society needs.
+The socioeconomic model of social responsibility places emphasis not only on profits but also on the impact of business decisions on society.

-5. What are the arguments for and against increasing the social responsibility of business?
+2. What are the arguments for increased social responsibility?